computergeek1507/GVSU-CIS641-Jolly-Snowman/docs/software_requirements_specification_final.md

 ### Software Feature: E1.31 Data Output

-23. The program shall support the E1.31, called Streaming ACN protocol.
+23. The program shall support the E1.31, Streaming ACN protocol.
+24. The program shall support the Unicast E1.31 protocol.
+25. The program should interface with an ethernet network adapter when in Realtime output mode.
-24. The program shall support multiple E1.31 universes of data.
+27. The program shall support multiple E1.31 universes of data.
-25. The program shall not interfere with unrelated devices connected to the computer.
+28. The program shall not interfere with unrelated devices connected to the computer.

 # Change management plan